-The impact of the pandemic was not very significant in FY 19/20.
-However, NapaSan anticipates a reduction in sewer service charge revenues from nonresidential customers.
-Many businesses are closed or operating at reduced capacity.
-The sewer service charges for nonresidential customers are calculated using water usage.
-The 10-Year Financial Forecast projects for the next couple of years a decrease in water usage which will result in reduced sewer service charge revenue.
+Sewer service charges revenue was minimally impacted in FY 20/21 as a result of the COVID-19 pandemic.
+However, other revenues, such as capacity charges and development fees, saw a reduction due to decreased activities in the development community.
+NapaSan anticipates a reduction in sewer service charge revenues from nonresidential customers in the upcoming fiscal year due to reduced water usages from the previous year.
+Many businesses were closed or operating at reduced capacity.
+The sewer service charges for nonresidential customers are calculated using water usage from the previous year.
+The 10-Year Financial Forecast projects a reduction in sewer service charge revenue next year.
 To mitigate the shortfall in revenues, operating and capital expenditures were also reduced in order to balance the budget.